pypa/packaging.python.org/source/projects.rst

 many of their combined features in terms of package management, virtual environment management and deployment of binary extensions.

-However, conda does not install packages from PyPI and can install only from the official Continuum repositories, or binstar.org (a place for user-contributed *conda* packages), or a local (e.g. intranet) package server.
+Conda does not install packages from PyPI and can install only from the official Continuum repositories, or binstar.org (a place for user-contributed *conda* packages), or a local (e.g. intranet) package server.
+However, note that pip can be installed into, and work side-by-side with conda for managing packages from PyPI.

 .. _hashdist: